 Find out about the hidden world of decay in museums through this exhibition looking at the effects of time on objects.

 How can water destroy glass?
 Why do we not have much iron from the Iron Age?
 Why should I brush my teeth twice each day?

 The key is TIME.

-A new exhibition goes on display this summer at Durham University’s Museum of Archaeology, in Palace Green Library.
-Created by the MA Museum and Artefact students ‘Decay: Time, Objects & Destruction’ will showcase the impact of time on objects.
+A new exhibition is now on display at Durham University’s Museum of Archaeology, in Palace Green Library.
+Created by the MA Museum and Artefact students ‘Decay: Time, Objects & Destruction’ showcases the impact of time on objects.

 DECAY also looks to the future to see what the effect of times are on modern artefacts – such as mobile phones, plastics and toys, to ask: what will these objects look like in 500 years?